filipgodlewski/dotfiles/README.md

 # Then it will initialize submodules, and fully prepare coc.nvim
 ```

-And finally, enter nvim and run execute the command `:UpdateRemotePlugins`.
+And finally, enter nvim and execute the command `:UpdateRemotePlugins`.

+You should now be done!

 ## Licence